 Here is a darling tiny tractor next to Linda's barn block.

 Marv always finds a soft spot to crash.
 Look at those long legs...he has a hard time hiding them.
 We were up at the cabin after the Fourth of July.
 I finished starching my fabric for Midnight at the Oasis and I cut 1 1/2" strips from almost all of them...at least the darks, not the lights.
 I am starting with the 9-patches as a way to evaluate my color choices.
 I'll see how I like them some time soon.

-My name is Chris Barnard and I have been quilting for 20 years and teaching quilt classes for 10 years.
-My goal, besides sharing my passion for quilting, is to inspire people to begin their quilting journey, to finish projects already started and to share my passion for quilts.
+My name is Chris Barnard and I have been quilting for 30 years and teaching classes for 10 years.
+My goal is to inspire people to begin their quilting journey, to finish projects already started and to share my passion for quilts.